greyltc/docker-LAMP/README.md

 http://localhost/
 or
 https://localhost/
 and you should see the default apache index.
+Follow the info.php link there and you should see detials of the php installation.
 1. **[Optional] Change your webserver root data storage location**
 It's likely desirable for your www root dir to be placed in a persistant storage location outside the docker container, on the host's file system for example.
 Let's imagine you wish to store your www files in a folder `~/www` on the host's file system.
 Then insert the following into the docker startup command (from step 2. above) between `run` and `--name`:
 `-v ~/www:/srv/http`